Richard Chartres: Early life

-Chartres was born in Ware, Hertfordshire, to Richard Arthur Carew Chartres and Charlotte, daughter of William Day, of London; the Chartres family were Irish gentry of Huguenot origin.
-He was educated at Hertford Grammar School (now Richard Hale School) and Trinity College, Cambridge (MA), where he studied history before his theological studies at Cuddesdon and Lincoln theological colleges.
+Chartres was born at Ware, Hertfordshire, to Richard Arthur Carew Chartres and Charlotte, daughter of William Day, of London; the Chartres family were Irish gentry of Huguenot origin.
+He was educated at Hertford Grammar School (now Richard Hale School) and Trinity College, Cambridge (MA), where he read history before pursuing religious studies at Cuddesdon and Lincoln Theological Colleges.

-He has spoken of his great-uncle, John Chartres, "called [the] 'Mystery Man of the Treaty' was a member of Sinn Féin and a Protestant civil servant.
+He has spoken of his great-uncle, John Smith Chartres, "called [the] 'Mystery Man of the Treaty' was a member of Sinn Féin and a Protestant civil servant.
 He was also undoubtedly a gun runner for Michael Collins".

-Priest
+Early ordained ministry

-Chartres was ordained as a priest in 1974.
-During this time, he was chaplain to Robert Runcie, then Bishop of St Albans and later Archbishop of Canterbury.
+Chartres was ordained in the Church of England as a deacon in 1973 and as a priest in 1974.
+He served his curacy at St Andrew's Church, Bedford in the Diocese of St Albans.
+In 1975, he became domestic chaplain to Robert Runcie, then Bishop of St Albans; he continued in the role when Runcie became Archbishop of Canterbury.
+Then, in 1984, he joined St Stephen's Church, Rochester Row, in the Diocese of London, as its priest-in-charge.
+He was made its vicar in 1986, and continued to lead the parish until he was made a bishop in 1992.

 He received a Lambeth Bachelor of Divinity degree and holds honorary doctorates from Brunel University, City University London, London Metropolitan University, St. Mary's University College, and London Guildhall University.

 Gresham professor

 From 1987 to 1992, he was a Professor of Divinity at Gresham College in London.
 Based on a three-part lecture series, given in May 1992, he published A Brief History of Gresham College 1597–1997.
 During the first lecture of the original lecture series he referred to the college as a "magical island like Atlantis" disappearing and re-emerging from the sea.
 This was a reference both to the Invisible College and Francis Bacon's New Atlantis.

-Other Gresham lectures by Chartres covered the Shroud of Turin (November 1988) and the Church of the Holy Sepulchre in Jerusalem (December 1989) when he spoke about the Gresham Jerusalem Project as well as on prayer (1991).
+Other Gresham lectures by Chartres covered the Shroud of Turin (November 1988) and the Church of the Holy Sepulchre in Jerusalem (December 1989) when he spoke about the "Gresham Jerusalem Project" as well as on prayer (1991).

 Bishop

-On 15 May 1992, Chartres was nominated area Bishop of Stepney.
+On 15 May 1992, Chartres was nominated Bishop of Stepney, an area bishop in the Diocese of London.
 He was consecrated as bishop on 22 May 1992 at St Paul's Cathedral, by George Carey, Archbishop of Canterbury.